-Dr. Linath Lim
+Dr. Linath Lim (In Memory)

 As a child, Dr. Linath Lim grew up in Cambodia where she experienced severe poverty and endured several social challenges.
 In 1982, Dr. Lim and her family traveled as refugees to the Central Valley in hopes of pursuing a better life.
 Determined to be the first in her family to graduate from college, Dr. Lim enrolled at California State University, Fresno, where she became involved in HCOP.